jfgreen/jfgreen.uk/content/python-memory-usage.md

 ### Dictionary

-Very flexible, lacks any explicit expectations around what fields each data type should contain.
+Very flexible, lacks any explicit expectations around the fields each datatype should contain.

 ```python